KaiserDG/KaiserDG/README.md

 - 👋 Hi, I’m @KaiserDG
-- 👀 I’m interested in
+- 👀 I’m interested in networking
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ fact: I WOULD LOVE TO WORK PROGRAMMING ARTIFICIAL INTELLIGENCE AND AUTOMATION

 <!---
 KaiserDG/KaiserDG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.